 I only have two credit cards.
-A personal rewards credit card, which I’m looking to upgrade, and my Chase Ink Business Cash credit card.
-Any more credit cards and my wallet starts getting too fat.
+A personal cash back rewards credit card and my Chase Ink Business Cash credit card.
+Any more cash back credit cards and my wallet starts getting too fat.
 When the wallet gets too fat, it’s hard to sit and type Financial Samurai articles.
 Then my world would start crumbling down.

 There used to be a time when I was young, dumb, and broke.
 I’d buy a lot of things on a 0% introductory interest credit card.
 I’d then transfer the balance to a new 0% introductory interest credit card a month before the old card’s new usurious rate kicked in.